rid00z/FreshMvvm/README.md

 * Automatic wiring of BindingContext
 * Automatic wiring of Page events (eg. appearing)
 * Basic methods (with values) on PageModel (init, reverseinit)
-* Built in IOC Container
+* Built in Ioc Container
 * PageModel Constructor Injection
 * Basic methods available in Model, like Alert
 * Built in Navigation types for SimpleNavigation, Tabbed and MasterDetail